 Leroy is a tiny town located in the state of Alabama.
 With a population of 766 people and just one neighborhood, Leroy is the 320th largest community in Alabama.

-When you are in Leroy, you'll notice that it is more blue-collar than most other communities in America.
-50.32% of Leroy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Leroy is a blue-collar town, with 50.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Leroy is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Leroy who work in office and administrative support (10.39%), teaching (10.39%), and management occupations (9.42%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.93 minutes getting to work every day.